 ”The projects are sophisticated, but approachable," says Upper Division Art Teacher Lily Ivanov. ”Enjoyment comes when students feel confident and capable of accomplishing what they set out to do."

-To have a whole floor dedicated to art is a rare gift to give our students. ”Lily Howard-Smith, Upper Division Art
+To have a whole floor dedicated to art is a rare gift to give our students. ”Lily Ivanov, Upper Division Art

 Faculty Since 2014

 - Woodshop projects: building working wooden lamps and designing and creating wooden trays